JJPeacho724/PlanIt/README.md

-# PlanIt — AI-Powered Personal Planner
+# PlanIt — AI-Powered Personal Planner (PM-Friendly)

-PlanIt helps you take back control of your day by turning your inbox and calendar into a smart, prioritized daily plan.
-It ingests Gmail messages, analyzes your Google Calendar, and uses AI to surface the most important tasks, create a time-aware schedule, and keep your day on track.

-Why PlanIt
-- Save time: automatically extract tasks and commitments from email and calendar events so you don't have to.
-- Get a clear plan: receive an ordered, time-aware daily agenda with estimated durations and priorities.
-- Stay synchronized: two-way Google Calendar sync keeps events and tasks aligned.
-- Learn and adapt: the AI personalizes plans based on your habits and feedback.
+PlanIt turns your inbox and calendar into a clear, prioritized daily plan so busy professionals can focus on outcomes, not admin.
+This README highlights the product vision, user value, and the metrics and features that product managers and recruiters care about.

+One-line summary
+PlanIt ingests Gmail and Google Calendar, extracts commitments and action items, and generates a prioritized, time-aware daily agenda using AI.

+Problem we solve
+- Users spend a large portion of their day triaging email, scheduling tasks, and deciding what to work on next.
+- Fragmented context across inbox and calendar leads to missed deadlines and inefficient planning.

+Why it matters (value props for PMs)
+- Time saved: Automates task extraction and scheduling so users spend less time planning and more time executing.
+- Reduced context switching: Consolidates emails, meeting prep, and tasks into a single daily plan.
+- Higher on-time delivery: Prioritized, time-boxed tasks increase the odds work gets done.
+- Easy integration: Works with Gmail & Google Calendar (no vendor lock-in for core workflows).

+Who benefits
+- Individual contributors and knowledge workers who rely on email for requests and info.
+- Managers coordinating priorities across calendars.
+- Small teams needing lightweight, automated daily planning without changing existing tools.

-Key product features
+Key product highlights (what to show PMs/recruiters)
-- Email-to-task extraction: scans Gmail for action items, deadlines, and follow-ups and turns them into tasks.
+- Email-to-task extraction: Reliable parsing of action items, deadlines, and follow-ups from Gmail.
-- Intelligent day planning: generates a prioritized schedule that fits tasks around existing events and estimated durations.
+- Intelligent scheduling: Auto-fit tasks around meetings with estimated durations and buffer time.
-- Google Calendar integration: syncs events and suggested tasks with your Google Calendar for a seamless experience.
+- Two-way Calendar sync: Suggest tasks become calendar items when accepted.
-- Priority scoring and recommendations: tasks are scored so you see what matters most first.
+- Priority scoring & explainability: Tasks are scored and surfaced with human-readable reasons why they were prioritized.
-- Privacy-first design: sensitive tokens are encrypted and user data is stored in your account.
+- Feedback loop & personalization: The AI adapts to user preferences and reschedules based on behavior.
+- Privacy & token encryption: Sensitive tokens are encrypted at rest; users control account access.

+Demo & assets
+- Live demo: Run locally (Quick Start below) and connect a Google account to see the onboarding & planner flow.
+- Screenshots/GIFs: Add 1–2 clear images showing (a) inbox -> extracted tasks and (b) daily timeline view.
+These are high-conversion assets for PM recruiting pages.

 How it works (high level)
-1. Connect your Google account (OAuth) to allow safe access to Gmail and Calendar.
+1. OAuth connect to Gmail & Calendar.
-2. PlanIt ingests and analyzes incoming emails and calendar events on a scheduled basis.
+2. Background ingestion and NLP-based extraction of tasks from email.
-3. The AI extracts tasks, estimates durations, assigns priorities, and generates a suggested daily timeline.
+3. AI planner scores, estimates duration, and schedules tasks into a suggested timeline.
-4. You review, adjust, and confirm the day's plan — changes sync back to your Google Calendar.
+4. User reviews and syncs accepted items to Google Calendar.

-Quick start (development)
+Quick start (dev)
 Prerequisites:
 - Node.js 18+
 - PostgreSQL
-- Redis (optional for caching)
+- Redis (optional)
-- Google Cloud project with Gmail & Calendar APIs enabled
+- Google Cloud project with Gmail + Calendar APIs
-- OpenAI API key (for AI features)
+- OpenAI API key

 Minimal setup:
-1. Copy .env.example to .env and set the variables (DATABASE_URL, GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET, OPENAI_API_KEY, NEXTAUTH_SECRET, ENCRYPTION_KEY).
+1. Copy .env.example to .env and set DATABASE_URL, GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET, OPENAI_API_KEY, NEXTAUTH_SECRET, ENCRYPTION_KEY.
-2. Install dependencies: npm install
+2. npm install
-3. Create/generate the database client and run migrations (Prisma): npm run prisma:generate && npm run prisma:migrate
+3. npm run prisma:generate && npm run prisma:migrate
-4. Start the app: npm run dev
+4. npm run dev
-5. Open http://localhost:3000 and follow the onboarding to connect Gmail & Calendar.
+5. Open http://localhost:3000 and connect Google account to see the planner in action.

-Configuration pointers
-- Gmail ingestion is controlled by the OAuth scopes and background jobs; check GMAIL_DAY_PLANNING_SETUP.md for deployment specifics.
-- OpenAI usage is governed by OPENAI_API_KEY and usage limits—monitor your quota in production.
-- Encryption: ENCRYPTION_KEY protects sensitive tokens at rest; keep it secret.
+Success metrics PMs will ask for
+- Activation: % of users who connect Gmail & Calendar during onboarding
+- Daily active planners: DAU who review/accept a generated daily plan
+- Time saved: average minutes saved per user per day (measured via self-report or behavior proxy)
+- Task completion rate: % of AI-suggested tasks completed within their suggested time window
+- Retention: 7- & 30-day retention of active users

+Roadmap (PM-facing)
+- Short-term: improved extraction accuracy, richer explainability, mobile-first timeline
+- Mid-term: team-level planning and shared timelines, Slack/MS Teams integrations
+- Long-term: calendar-aware suggestions across teams, enterprise SSO & compliance

+What to include in a recruiting/PM one-pager
+- Elevator pitch + 2–3 screenshots
+- Key metrics (activation, DAU, retention) or placeholders if early
+- Top 3 product challenges and opportunities (extraction accuracy, explainability, onboarding friction)
+- Role expectations for PM candidates (ownership areas, KPIs, collaboration model)

+For PM candidates / recruiters
+If you're a product manager interested in evaluating PlanIt or joining the team, here’s what we typically look for:
+- Experience shipping AI-assisted workflows or SaaS products
+- Strong metrics-driven mindset (activation, retention, task completion)
+- Empathy for user workflows tied to email & calendar

+Interested in a demo or hiring conversation?
+- Add a clear screenshot or demo GIF to the repo and open an issue titled "PM Demo Request" or email the maintainer.

-Where to find more setup docs
+Where to find more docs
 - GMAIL_DAY_PLANNING_SETUP.md — Gmail ingestion & setup
-- GOOGLE_OAUTH_SETUP.md — OAuth configuration and redirect URIs
+- GOOGLE_OAUTH_SETUP.md — OAuth configuration
-- PERSONALIZED_PLANNER_INTEGRATION.md — advanced personalization and tuning
+- PERSONALIZED_PLANNER_INTEGRATION.md — advanced personalization

-Troubleshooting (common)
-- OAuth/redirect errors: confirm your redirect URIs and test user list in Google Cloud.
-- Database connection: verify DATABASE_URL and that Postgres is running and accessible.
-- OpenAI errors: check API key and quotas.

 Contributing
-We welcome improvements.
-Typical flow:
-1. Fork the repo
-2. Create a feature branch
-3. Run tests and linting
-4. Open a pull request describing your change
+- Fork → feature branch → tests & lint → PR.
+See CONTRIBUTING.md for details.

 License
 This project is private and proprietary.

 Contact
-If you need help or want to demo the product, open an issue or contact the maintainers.
+Open an issue or tag @JJPeacho724 on GitHub to request a demo or additional assets.